syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 ## Call the method without argument

-In this case the image will be saved in application bin folder with .png image format and the image name is SmithChartImage.
+In this case, the image will be saved as .png image format in application bin folder and the image name is SmithChartImage.

 {% tabs %}